 The Company has also entered into an administration agreement (the "Administration Agreement") with the Administrator.
 Under the Administration Agreement, the Company has agreed to reimburse the Administrator for the Company's allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the Administration Agreement, including rent and the Company's allocable portion of the costs of compensation and related expenses of its Chief Financial Officer and Chief Compliance Officer and their respective staffs.
-In addition, pursuant to the terms of the Administration Agreement, the Administrator provides the Company with the office facilities and administrative services necessary to conduct the Company's day-to-day operations.
-During the year ended December 31, 2015, expenses and fees incurred pursuant to the Administration Agreement totaled \$1.1 million.
+In addition, pursuant to the terms of the Administrator provides the Company with the office facilities and administrative services necessary to conduct the Company's day-to-day operations.
+During the year ended December 31, 2016, expenses and fees incurred pursuant to the Administration Agreement totaled \$0.9 million.

-The predecessor of the Advisor has granted the Company a non-exclusive, royalty-free license to use the name "Horizon Technology Finance."
+HTF has granted the Company a non-exclusive, royalty-free license to use the name "Horizon Technology Finance."
 The address of the Advisor and the Administrator is 312 Farmington Avenue, Farmington, Connecticut 06032.

 We believe that the Company derives substantial benefits from its relationship with the Advisor.
 The Advisor may manage other investment vehicles ("Advisor Funds") with the same investment strategy as the Company.
 The Advisor may provide the Company an opportunity to co-invest with the Advisor Funds.
 Under the 1940 Act, absent receipt of exemptive relief from the SEC, the Company and its affiliates may be precluded from co-investing in such investments.
-Accordingly, the Company may apply for exemptive relief which would permit the Company to co-invest subject to certain conditions, including approval of such investments by both a majority of the Company's directors who have no financial interest in such transaction and a majority of directors who are not "interested directors" as defined in the 1940 Act.
+On January 23, 2017 the Company filed an application for exemptive relief with the Securities and Exchange Commission to permit the Company more flexibility to co-invest with the Advisor Funds subject to certain conditions.

 The Audit Committee, in consultation with the Company's Chief Executive Officer, Chief Compliance Officer and legal counsel, has established a written policy to govern the review of potential related party transactions.
-The Audit Committee conducts quarterly reviews of any potential related party transactions and, during these reviews, it also considers any conflicts of interest brought to its attention pursuant to the Company's Code of Conduct or the Company's or the Advisor's Code of Ethics.
+The Audit Committee conducts quarterly reviews of any potential related party transactions and, during these reviews, if any, it also considers any conflicts of interest brought to its attention pursuant to the Company's Code of Conduct or the Company's Code of Ethics.